-PM12 Mounting Arrangement During calibration, or more frequently if required, check any mechanical structure on which the PM12 may be mounted.
-Anungement Since the PM12 with especially with 1" of lead shielding is very heavy, any mounting arrangement should be inspected for signs of deterioration, instability or any other factor which may affect safety of operation or maintenance.
-If any such defect is suspected, the PM12 should be withdrawn from service and safely removed using a suitable forklift and the integral fork lifting facilities provided.
+PM12 Mounting During calibration, or more frequently if required, check any mechanical structure on which the PM12 may be mounted Anungement Since the PM12 with especially with 1" of lead shielding is signs of deterioration, instability or any other factor which may suspected, the PM12 should be withdrawn from service and safely removed using a suitable forklift and the integral fork lifting facilities provided.
 The mounting should be repaired and made safe before replacing the PM12.